-Over the next decade, a new generation of NASA spacecraft would strive to answer one of the most fundamental questions in planetary science: How were the planets created?
+Over the next decade, a new generation of NASA spacecraft will strive to answer one of the most fundamental questions in planetary science: How were the planets created?
 Three NASA spacecraft have already been deployed on missions to investigate the origins of places like Jupiter, our Moon and giant asteroids.
-InSight would fill the missing link by studying the formation and evolution of terrestrial planets, like Mars and Earth.
+InSight will fill the missing link by studying the formation and evolution of terrestrial planets, like Mars and Earth.

 Stay tuned as InSight's E/PO team works with our partners to create programs for educators and the public throughout the mission's lifetime.

 Until then, students can get started learning about seismology and earthquakes through two of our partners, whose websites host a wealth of seismology and earthquake resources!

 Incorporated Research Institutions for Seismology (IRIS) -- leading provider of seismology and Earth interior structure educational opportunities and materials, and professional development.
 WWW: http://www.iris.edu/hq/

 USC Southern California Earthquake Center -- a leading consortium of earthquake scientists and education and outreach professionals.

 United States Geological Survey (USGS)